kocality/citrea-devnet/README.md

 # Citrea Devnet Node Setup Guide

-This guide explains step-by-step how to run a `Citrea Devnet Node`.
+This guide explains step-by-step how to run a `Citrea Devnet` Node.